-For 75 years, the University of Pittsburgh School of Nursing has attracted and retained the best and brightest students from around the world.
-In fact, more than 77% of our Fall 2014 freshman class ranked in the top 10% of their high school graduating class.
+For more than 80 years, the University of Pittsburgh School of Nursing has attracted and retained the best and brightest students from around the world.
 We are proud of our more than 13,000 alumni who have been integral to delivering quality health care and shaping nursing’s future as educators and researchers.

-In the spring and summer of 2014, 290 students graduated from one of our three nursing programs.
-Many of these students wouldn’t have had the opportunity to earn a nursing degree without the scholarship support provided by School of Nursing donors.
-For the 2017- 18 academic year, over 250 undergraduate and graduate students received scholarship assistance from School of Nursing donor-funded scholarships.
-More than three quarters of a million dollars was awarded to students.
-Thanks to our generous donors and friends of the School of Nursing.
-Our scholars hailed from 13 states and internationally with 60% being from Pennsylvania.
+For the 2021-2022 academic year, over 250 undergraduate and graduate students received scholarship assistance from School of Nursing donor-funded scholarships.
+In total, more than three quarters of a million dollars was awarded to students.
+Our scholars hailed from 20 states and two countries internationally, with 69% being from Pennsylvania.